 - Once chicken is cool enough to handle (approx 20-30 minutes), cut or pull the breast, thigh, wing and oyster meat away from the bone and set aside.
 The oyster meat is the two little nuggets of meat from back of the chicken just behind the thighs.

-- Take the poached chicken meat and cut into 1/2 in cubes or pull apart using forks to use immediately or save for recipes like chicken enchiladas, chicken salad, chicken wraps, etc.
+- Take the poached chicken meat and cut into 1/2 in cubes or pull apart using forks to use immediately or save for recipes like chicken noodle soup, enchiladas, chicken salad, chicken wraps, etc.